UMA: A Family of Universal Models for Atoms: Results

 \textbf{Catalysis.} We evaluate our models on two established catalysis benchmarks: OC20 S2EF~\cite{oc20} and AdsorbML~\cite{adsorbml}.
 These benchmarks focus on adsorption energy predictions -- that is, the models predict the change in energy as a molecule, known as an adsorbate, comes in contact with a surface.
 Most previous models on the OC20 benchmark directly predict the adsorption energy given the adsorbate's position on the surface.
 Since our model predicts total energy, we make a total energy prediction on the same structure, and another on a clean surface without the adsorbate.
 These two values are subtracted (along with the energy of the adsorbate in isolation) to predict the adsorption energy.
 As shown in Table~\ref{tab:test_results_main}, \ourmodel~models significantly outperform previous SOTA models on OC20 S2EF adsorption energy prediction -- reducing the errors by around 80\%.
 This is not completely unexpected, as total energy models may better account for surface reconstructions than models that directly predict adsorption energy ~\cite{cmu_oc20_error}.
 On the more realistic benchmark of AdsorbML, which evaluates a model's capability to predict the global minimum adsorption energy, all \ourmodel~models outperform the previous SOTA (EquiformerV2).
 In particular, \ourmodel-L achieves a 25\% improvement in the success rate.
 The strong performance in AdsorbML demonstrates the superior practical utility of \ourmodel\ for novel catalysis discovery.

-\textbf{Molecules.} For all models trained on OMol25, only a preview subset ($\approx70\%$) of the OMol25 dataset was used for training, since portions of the dataset were still being calculated when \ourmodel~model training began.
-See Appendix~\ref{sec:SI-umav1} for \ourmodel-S results trained on the full OMol25 dataset.
+\textbf{Molecules.} Initial \ourmodel~models were trained on a preview subset ($\approx70\%$) of the OMol25 dataset, since portions of the dataset were still being calculated when \ourmodel~model training began (results in Appendix~\ref{sec:SI-evaluations}).
+Both \ourmodel-1 and \ourmodel-1.1 were trained on the full OMol25 dataset.
 In Table~\ref{tab:test_results_main}, we report the prediction performance on two challenging test splits of OMol25: OOD-Comp and OOD PDB-TM.
-We find \ourmodel~slightly outperforms eSEN-S-OMol -- a strong baseline \ourmodel~model only trained on preview OMol25.
-In Table~\ref{tab:image_benchmark_results}, we first consider two informative benchmarks for drug discovery: ligand strain energy and pocket-ligand interaction energy prediction. \ourmodel-S outperforms the domain-specific eSEN-S-OMol in both benchmarks.
-In particular, \ourmodel\ achieves chemical accuracy (< 2.45 meV/atom) for strain energy.
-For the distance scaling tasks (short and long range), \ourmodel~ significantly outperforms the baseline on the long range task despite having the same receptive field.
-Additionally, the conservative \ourmodel-S/M models practically conserves energy in NVE MD simulations using the protocol proposed in \cite{eSEN}.
+Our results show that \ourmodel-S achieves performance comparable to the domain-specific eSEN-sm-cons, while \ourmodel-M significantly outperforms both models.
+In Table~\ref{tab:image_benchmark_results}, we evaluate ligand strain and pocket–ligand interaction energy, which are quantities relevant to structure-based drug discovery.
+In particular, for ligand strain (and, similarly, for conformers in Table~\ref{tab:molecules_opts_evals}), \ourmodel-M achieves errors approaching those of the DFT reference, demonstrating its ability to act as a practical surrogate for these calculations.
+On the distance scaling benchmarks (short and long range) in Table~\ref{tab:image_benchmark_results}, \ourmodel-S slightly surpasses eSEN-sm-cons despite having the same receptive field.

 \textbf{Molecular Crystals.} In contrast to materials, molecules, and catalysis, the development and use of universal MLIPs for molecular crystals has been relatively underexplored.
 In addition to the OMC25 test set, we evaluate \ourmodel's capability to accurately predict lattice energies, rank, and match structures of the most recent 7th Crystal Structure Prediction (CSP) Blind Test~\cite{hunnisettSeventhBlindTest20242}.
 In all evaluations, \ourmodel-S outperforms the task-specific eSEN-S-OMC baseline, which we trained on the new OMC25 dataset.
 The high accuracy of lattice energy predictions ($\le$ 3 kJ/mol) indicates that \ourmodel\ can be a reliable substitute for DFT in many crystal structure prediction tasks.